pjflanagan/nyt-crossword-plus/README.md

 # NYT Crossword

-This is a two part project.

-## Web

-This is a simple leaderboard webpage that displays a leaderboard for the crossword.
-There is also a collection of Netlify functions that read and write to the Fauna db.

 ## Chrome

 This is a simple chrome extension that runs every time a user loads the leaderboard and stores any new results found.
 For security, this is an unlisted Chrome extension.